-The Group and the Company participate in the defined contribution national pension scheme as provided by the laws of the countries in which it has operations.
-In particular, the Singapore incorporated companies in the Group contribute to the Central Provident Fund, a defined contribution plan regulated and managed by the Government of Singapore, which applies to the majority of the employees.
-The contributions to the national pension scheme are charged to statement of comprehensive income in the period to which the contributions relate.
+The Group and the Company participates in the defined contribution national pension schemes as provided by the laws of the countries in which it has operations.
+In particular, the Singapore incorporated companies in the Group contribute to the Central Provident Fund, a defined contribution plan regulated and managed by the Government of Singapore.
+A defined contribution plan is a post-employment benefit plan under which an entity pays fixed contribution into a separate entity and will have no legal or constructive obligation to pay further amounts.
+The contributions to national pension schemes are charged to the statement of comprehensive income in the period to which the contributions relate.